 Payments.
 Distributors generally pay for products prior to shipment.
-Accordingly, we carry minimal accounts receivable.
+Accordingly, we carry minimal accounts receivable from distributors.
 Distributors typically pay for products in cash, by wire transfer or by credit card.

 Product Returns.
-We believe we are among the most consumer-protective companies in the direct selling industry.
-While the regulations and our operations vary somewhat from country to country, we generally follow a similar procedure for product returns.
+In order to provide a high level of consumerprotection, we offer a generous return policy.
+While our operations and applicable regulations vary somewhat from country to country, we generally follow a uniform procedure for product returns.
 For 30 days from the date of purchase, our product return policy generally allows a retail customer to return any Nu Skin or Pharmanex product to us directly or to the distributor through whom the product was purchased for a full refund.
 After 30 days from the date of purchase, the end user's return privilege is at the discretion of the distributor.
 Our distributors can generally return unused products directly to us for a 90% refund for one year.
-Through 2009, our experience with actual product returns averaged less than 5% of annual revenue.
+Through 2010, our experience with actual product returns averaged less than 5% of annual revenue.